Our relational model of mediation explained…

 In the prolonged absence of proper dialogue, people either communicate through gritted teeth, enlist the one-sided support of other people, or begin to build a very negative view of the other person’s intentions.
 In the confines of a private session, everyone can truly speak for themselves, with the aim of really clarifying one another’s thoughts, feelings, and motivations.

 A lack of honest and open dialogue has an even more profound impact in a team or group.
-Factions can form, team members can feel ostracised, and collaboration within the team soon falls apart.
+Factions can form, team members can feel mobbed or ostracised, and collaboration within the team soon falls apart.
 With its underlying understanding of how these processes work and an impartial mediator treating everyone the same, re:talk ensures that everyone starts to pull in the same direction.

 WEBINAR: The Psychology of Conflict